nhorlock/digital_spool_holder/README.md

 As the original creator notes at various points, his PCB designs are available on PCBWay, or you may use the Gerber files he provides to send to a fabricator of your choice (or make your own).

 The easiest way is to simply find the [digital spool holder project](https://www.pcbway.com/project/shareproject/Digital_Spool_Holder_with_Scale_3b6cab54.html) on PCBWay's shared project platform and "add to basket."
 That is what I did, and five immaculate PCBs turned up a few weeks later, which gave me time to gather the rest of the items.
-By using InterlinkKnight's project above you will also support him (in a very tiny way) as PCBWay donate 10% of the cost to the Author.
+By using InterlinkKnight's project above, you will also support him (in a very tiny way) as PCBWay donates 10% of the cost to the Author.

 ### General hardware and electronics

-All of the components that you will need are listed as part of the Instructables site.
-I purchased OLED Displays from Ebay.
-I bought the HX711 strain gauges on Amazon analong with any other items I didn't already have.
+All the components that you will need are listed as part of the Instructables site.
+I purchased OLED Displays from eBay.
+I bought the HX711 strain gauges on Amazon along with any other items I didn't already have.

 ### Printables

-The main printables are found on [InterlinkKnight's thingiverse listing](https://www.thingiverse.com/thing:5677322).
-You will also find a number of remixes listed there including my own remix of the spool holder base for the K1/K1 Max.
+The main printables are found on [InterlinkKnight's](https://www.thingiverse.com/thing:5677322)Thingiverse[listing](https://www.thingiverse.com/thing:5677322).
+You will also find a number of remixes listed there, including my own remix of the spool holder base for the K1/K1 Max.

 ## Notable changes